Graphical modelling of multivariate time series: Discussion

 The most important difference between these two approaches for defining graphical time series models is that the corresponding composition and decomposition property

-does not follow from conditions (M) and (P) but requires additional assumptions similarly to condition \eqref{cond block}.
+does not follow from condition (S) but requires additional assumptions similar to condition \eqref{cond block}.
 Furthermore, we note that only the first two conditions in Proposition \ref{suffcond} are sufficient for the above property \eqref{condindcondition}.
 Consequently, the class of graphical time series models for which the pairwise and the block-recursive Granger-causal Markov properties are equivalent would be smaller under the alternative approach based on contemporaneous independence.
+Alternatively, if modelling is to be based on $m$-separation, one might consider use of an adapted variant of the connected set Markov property as in \citet{drtonrichardson08} instead of the pairwise Markov property.

-\subsection{Self-loops}
+\subsection{\em Self-loops}

 In this paper, we have focused on modelling and analysing the interrelationships in multivariate time series.
 Therefore, we have not considered the possibility of directed self-loops $v\DE v$, which could be used to impose additional constraints of the form $X_B(t+1)\indep\ffilt{B}(t)\given\ffilt{V\without B}(t)$ on a model.
 We note that, for a discussion of the dynamic interrelationships among variables, these self-loops are irrelevant.
 In fact, it can be shown that two disjoint sets $A$ and $B$ are $p$-separated given $S$ in a graph with self-loops if and only if they are also $p$-separated given $S$ in the same graph with all self-loops removed.
 Similar statements can be formulated for pointing and extended bi-pointing paths.